mrdouglasmorais/mrdouglasmorais/README.md

 ## Hi, my name is Douglas Morais.
-### I'm 35 years old, passionate about mobile development.
+### I'm 35 years old, passionate about development.

 ### Tech Lead at Kenlo and Teacher at GamaAcademy